-Figure 17: Observed (points) and expected (dashes) limits on the product of production cross section, branching fraction, and acceptance for pair-produced merged two-quark resonances.
+Fig. 17.
+Observed (points) and expected (dashes) limits on the product of production cross section, branching fraction, and acceptance for pair-produced merged two-quark resonances.
 The variations at the one and two standard deviation levels in the expected limits are displayed with shaded bands.
 A comparison with the theoretical predictions for top squark production (red) is also shown.
-Figure taken from Ref.
-[67].

-particles.
-As a prototypical hidden sector, we consider the compelling possibility of a spontaneously broken dark $U(1)D$ gauge symmetry, mediated by a vector boson called the dark photon, Z_D .
-The dark photon's only renormalizable interaction with the SM is through kinetic mixing with the hypercharge gauge boson, controlled by the kinetic mixing coefficient ε .
-If there are no other hidden-sector states below the Z_D mass, this mixing causes the dark photon to decay exclusively to SM particles, with a sizable branching fraction to leptons.
+Prompt dimuon resonances.
+The availability of the scouting data set makes it possible to focus on searches for prompt dimuon resonances in the mass range below 40 GeV.
+Several sources of cosmological evidence point to the existence of a hidden sector, an idea that is imperative to investigate.
+The hypercharge portal is one of three fully renormalizable portals between the SM and a hidden sector.
+It features a spontaneously broken dark gauge symmetry $U(1)D$, which is mediated by a new vector boson called the dark photon, Z_D .
+The dark photon interacts with the SM via its kinetic mixing with the hypercharge gauge boson, and that mixing is controlled by the kinetic mixing coefficient ε .
+If there are no other hidden-sector states below the Z_D mass, this mixing causes the dark photon to decay exclusively to SM particles, with a sizeable branching fraction to leptons.
 Given the extraordinary capabilities of CMS to reconstruct and identify muons down to a p_T of just a few GeV, searching for dark photons in the dimuon channel is a clear natural target.